apache/metron-bro-plugin-kafka/docker/README.md

 --no-pcaps                      [OPTIONAL] Do not run pcaps.
 --data-path                     [OPTIONAL] The pcap data path.
 Default: ./data --kafka-topic                   [OPTIONAL] The kafka topic name to use.
-Default: zeek --plugin-version                [OPTIONAL] The plugin version.
+Default: zeek --partitions                    [OPTIONAL] The number of kafka partitions to create.
+Default: 2 --plugin-version                [OPTIONAL] The plugin version.
 Default: the current branch name
 ```

-> NOTE: The provided `--plugin-version` is passed to the [`zeek-pkg install`](https://docs.zeek.org/projects/package-manager/en/stable/zeek-pkg.html#install-command) command within the container, which allows you to specify a version tag, branch name, or commit hash.
+> NOTE: The provided `--plugin-version` is passed to the [`zkg install`](https://docs.zeek.org/projects/package-manager/en/stable/zeek-pkg.html#install-command) command within the container, which allows you to specify a version tag, branch name, or commit hash.
 However, that tag, branch, or commit *must* be available in the currently checked out plugin repository.